aeldarex/react-redux-driver/README.md

 [![build status](https://travis-ci.org/aeldarex/react-redux-driver.svg?branch=master)](https://travis-ci.org/aeldarex/react-redux-driver)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/aeldarex/react-redux-driver/blob/master/README.md)

 A powerful set of reducer functions, dispatchable actions, and selector creators to simplify operations with react-redux.
 The end goal of the driver is to remove the need to write code for the majority of basic state operations.
-It accomplishes this by treating the redux state similar to a database, allowing you to write custom queries against your state while handling the idempotency of redux for you.
+It accomplishes this by treating the redux state similar to a database, allowing you to write custom queries against your state while handling the immutability of redux for you.

 ## Installation